HojdaAdelin/Eleven-Terminal/README.md

 2. dev -> open dev menu
 3. clear -> clear the terminal
 4. help -> help center
-In dev menu you can view the code behind this app.
+In dev menu you can view the code behind this app

 # Configure feature